 Housing Selection Process for Returning EU Students

-Residency Requirement: All full-time, undergraduate, College of Arts & Sciences students who began at Eastern AFTER the Spring of 2006 are required to maintain residency as long as space is available.
+Residency Requirement: All full-time, undergraduate students who began at Eastern AFTER the Spring of 2006 are required to maintain residency as long as space is available.
 The Housing Selection Process is the process by which students are able to select their room and roommate(s).
 Failure to participate in the Eastern University Housing Selection Process will result in the Housing Office selecting a room and roommate(s) for the student after room selection night occurs in April.

 - Complete the HOUSING AFFIRMATION FORM - All current Eastern University resident students will receive an email in January including a link to an electronic "Housing Affirmation Form", which must be completed by the specified due date.

 - Students enrolled in University-approved semester program elsewhere must submit a form before they leave and make sure they ask someone to go through the process for them.
 All deadlines must be honored.